Aaron98990/ways-of-the-game/restarts.md

 > Feinting: An action which attempts to confuse an opponent.
 Glossary

-Feinting is allowed on all restarts except one scenario during a penalty kick: "once the kicker has completed the run-up (feinting in the run-up is permitted); the referee cautions the kicker".
+Feinting is allowed on all restarts except one scenario during a penalty kick:

+> once the kicker has completed the run-up (feinting in the run-up is permitted); the referee cautions the kicker

 - [The player stops their run up on a free kick and acts confused.
 This is okay.](https://youtu.be/-PLA_JIfusI)
 - [Messi feints kicking the ball once he has finished his run up for the penalty kick.
 The goal is disallowed, indirect free kick for opponents, and caution. ](https://youtu.be/OivBaku1q2s)